Wiremu Parata

-Wiremu Te Kākākura Parata, also known as Wi Parata (c.
-1830s – 29 September 1906) was a New Zealand politician of Māori and Pākehā descent.
-During the 1870s he was a member of the House of Representatives and a Minister of the Crown.
+Te Kākākura Waipunaahau (c.
+1835 – 29 September 1906), more widely known as Wiremu Parata, was a New Zealand politician of Māori and Pākehā descent.
+During the 1870s, he was a member of the House of Representatives and a Minister of the Crown.

 Early years, and farming

-Parata was the son of Metapere Waipunahau, a Māori woman of high status, and George Stubbs, a whaler and trader from Australia.
+Te Kākākura was the son of Metapere Waipunaahau, a Māori woman of high status, and George Stubbs, a whaler and trader from Australia.
 His grandfather Te Rangi Hīroa and his great-uncle Te Pēhi Kupe were leading rangatira amongst the Te Āti Awa and Ngāti Toa iwi who had settled along the Kāpiti Coast.

-After Stubbs drowned in a boating accident off Kapiti Island in 1838, Parata and his brother were taken by their mother to the pā at Kenakena, where he grew up.
+After Stubbs drowned in a boating accident off Kapiti Island in 1838, Te Kākākura and his brother were taken by their mother to the pā at Kenakena, where he was raised.
+It was about this time that a missionary gave him the name "Brother William" (transliterated to "Wiremu Parata" or the short form "Wi Parata").

-In 1852, he married his second wife, Unaiki; nothing is known of his first marriage.
+In 1852, Parata married his second wife, Unaiki; little is known of his first marriage.
 Parata and Unaiki are thought to have had eleven children.

-In the late 1860s, Parata became a farmer, and owned about 1,600 sheep by the mid-1870s.
-He was, by then, relatively wealthy, and owned the largest farm in the area of Waikanae, a town which was initially named after him ("Parata Township").
-He hosted the Waikanae Hack Racing Club on his land, a practice subsequently maintained by his son and grandson until 1914.
+In the late 1860s, Parata became a farmer and owned about 1,600 sheep by the mid-1870s.
+By then, he was relatively wealthy and owned the largest farm in the area of Waikanae, a town initially named after him ("Parata Township").
+He hosted the Waikanae Hack Racing Club on his land, a practice that his son and grandson subsequently maintained until 1914.